 College represents an investment in yourself and your future, and only you can decide how much that’s worth.
 So, we’ll focus instead on the potential benefits of going to college.
 The most obvious benefit is that, if you want to pursue certain careers, you’ll likely need the appropriate college education and training.

 Studies show that college graduates earn significantly more money, accumulated over a lifetime, than those who did not attend.
 Earning your degree of choice requires a solid plan and commitment, and these are excellent strategies and skills to develop before entering the working world.
 Plus, people often make lifelong friendships at college, and many universities have a strong alumni network, which can be helpful on many levels as you begin your career.

 6. What Can Student Loans Be Used For?

-You’ll most likely find yourself with additional expenses while you’re at college, such as travel expenses outside of transportation to and from school, and meals outside of the school’s meal plan; these are not generally eligible expenses for student loan funds, so creating a budget (see #4) before you apply for student loans may be a good idea.
+Most students find themselves with additional expenses while they are at college, such as travel expenses outside of transportation to and from school, and meals outside of the school’s meal plan; these are not generally eligible expenses for student loan funds, so creating a budget (see #4) before applying for student loans may be a good idea.

 7. What is a Grace Period for Student Loans?

 Although not all student loan payment plans are alike, most come with a six-month grace period, which means you’ll typically need to start paying back your loans six months after you graduate, drop below half-time enrollment, or drop out of college altogether.

 The student loan grace period is designed to give students a chance to find employment before their monthly loan payments kick in.
 Check with your loan holder to see what the grace period on your loans are.
 Armed with that information, you can better consider how those grace periods (or lack thereof) might impact your future plans.